-Like most verticordias, it is typically difficult to grow successfully.
+- Like most Verticordia species, it is typically difficult to grow successfully.
 It is possible to grow it from seed sown in Autumn, but it will not flower for several years.
-It can be propagated successfully from cuttings, but this depends greatly on the type of cuttings and the season.
+It is best propagated successfully from cuttings, but this depends greatly on the type of cuttings and the season.

 - V. grandis is often slow to establish.